 Several forms of non-strict evaluation of functions conditioned on a predicate are afforded by the operators listed in Table 6.5.
 These operators have only postfix and solo arities, and therefore are not dyadic, but they share the algebraic property where these expressions are fully parenthesized to emphasize the arity.
-More frequent idiomatic usages are p?/f g and ? (p, ~&/f g), etcetera, with line breaks per stylistic convention.
+More frequent idiomatic usages are p?/f g and ? (p, $\[\& f g]$), etcetera, with line breaks per stylistic convention.

-$$(p?)(f,q) \equiv (?)(p,f,q)$$
+$$(p?)(f,g) \equiv (?)(p,f,g)$$